Article 49 of the French Constitution: Motion of confidence under the Fourth Republic and the origins of Article 49.3

 The rules of the National Assembly provided that a text attached to a vote of confidence would in normal circumstances be adopted, in other words if passed by a simple majority of votes.
 Therefore, deputies could, through many abstentions, ensure that a measure passed by a simple, but not an absolute, majority.
-The effect of this was that the measure did not passed and the government was put in the minority.
+The effect of this was that the measure did not pass and the government was put in the minority.
 However, due to the large number of abstentions, the government was not overturned under the constitution.
 Deprived of the support of the Assembly, from which it drew its legitimacy, and prevented from implementing its programs, it was nonetheless cornered, politically if not legally, into resignation.
 The Assembly avoided by this means, known as "calibrated majority", the dissolution of the legislature, which under the constitution was conditioned on the formal overthrow of the government.